Methodology

 Sickness absence

 Sickness absence is the number of working days missed due to sickness absence during the year ending 30 September.
-It is possible that this measure of sickness absence does not give a full picture of capacity shortages during the COVID-19 pandemic; for example, workers may be working from home whilst shielding and unable to carry out face to face work.
+It is possible that this measure of sickness absence did not give a full picture of capacity shortages during the COVID-19 pandemic; for example, workers may have been working from home whilst shielding and unable to carry out face to face work.

-The Vulnerable children and young people survey has been collecting information on social workers unavailable to work due to coronavirus (COVID-19).
+The Vulnerable children and young people survey (opens in a new tab) collected information on social workers unavailable to work due to coronavirus (COVID-19).

 Vacancies